Some history

 GNU Core Utilities (command-line tools like ls, cp, rm)

 The lack of a widely adopted and free kernel at the time pushed Linus Torvalds to begin creating the Linux kernel in 1991.
-At the time, Linux was only the kernel, so it was not usable on it's own.

 Soon after, complete packaged systems called "distributions" or "distro" for short, appeared.
-Notably Debian and Slackware.
+Notably Debian, Slackware and Red Hat.
 They bundle the Linux kernel and other utilities like the GNU tools*, documentation and one or more package managers.
-On top of that people added window systems and desktop environments (I will go more into details for these later).

 note : this is why Linux is sometimes called GNU/Linux